 This Public Holiday Policy can be used to minimise the risk of disputes around payments for public holidays where employees may not have been entitled to payment for the day.
 It can also be used to ensure that employees are aware that you may require them to work on a public holiday.

-Use this Policy if:
+Use the Public Holiday Policy if:

 - You want to provide clarity around how public holidays interact with working days, non-working days and leave;